ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 ### Task 0
 - `0-get_list_students.js`: This file contains the `getListStudents` function that returns an array of objects, each representing a student with `id`, `firstName`, and `location` attributes.
 This setup demonstrates the creation and use of basic data structures in JavaScript.
+- `0-main.js`: A testing script that imports and executes the `getListStudents` function from `0-get_list_students.js`.
+It is used to validate the functionality by logging the returned array of student objects to the console, ensuring that the data is correctly structured and populated as specified.

+### Task 1

 ## Installation
 Clone this repository and navigate to the project directory.